John-W-Stevens/feel-the-mern/README.md

 Requirments for running this program:
 - Python3: (all the underlying scripts are written in Python3 and FTM will call Python3 to run them)
 - ttab: (necessary to launch server and client at the end, install with { npm install -g ttab } )
+- nodemon: (necessary to launch server at the end, install with { npm install -g nodemon } )
 - zsh: I use macOS and, after switching to Catalina 10.15.4, have zsh as my default shell.
 I think all the commands can be run with bash as well so you should be able to added them to your bash profile.
 The following functions are saved in my ~/.zshrc file: